Broadcast Journalist (Multimedia)

 - After training, to be able to use a range of digital equipment and technology to research, write, assemble, edit and deliver programmes and content.

-- To ensure that BBC Editorial values and guidelines and all relevant legal and copyright requirements are met, asking for the support of managers in cases of difficulty or doubt.
+- To ensure that BBC and our partner’s Editorial values and guidelines and all relevant legal and copyright requirements are met, asking for the support of managers in cases of difficulty or doubt.

 The Ideal Candidate